No strings attached dating: what commitment-phobes really think

 The idea of a real relationship

-My predilection for no strings attached relationships began after I split up from a possessive boyfriend aged 28.
+My predilection for no strings attached dating began after I split up from a possessive boyfriend aged 28.
 Online dating wasn’t so prevalent 12 years ago and so it was both novel and exciting.

 I was so sure that I never wanted to be pinned down by a full-time relationship that I even wrote a book about it.
 But 12 years on, I’m now in one and very happy.